phatnhse/android-container/README.md

 ```

-There are few additional adb commands that might work for you.
+There are few additional adb commands might suit for you in some cases.

 ```shell
 # Disable soft keyboard